Eslam-Samir-Ragab/Sequence-database-curator/README.md

 `python sddc.py -in (input_file) -p -out (output_file) -mode derep`

+if you want to dereplicate protein sequences and preserve the original order of the sequences in the new file use the following command

+`python sddc.py -in (input_file) -p -out (output_file) -mode derep -org_order`

 if you want to dereplicate protein sequences with a minimum length = 30 and sequences are in multiple files use the following command

 `python sddc.py -in (input_file) -p -out (output_file) -mode derep -min_length 30 -multi`